seungecon/seungecon.github.io/_pages/about.md

 I am a tenure-track associate professor of finance at Saïd Business School, University of Oxford.
-My research interests lie in macroeconomics, finance, and economic theory.
+I'm working in macroeconomics, finance, and economic theory.

 -----